fable-compiler/fable-compiler.github.io/README.md

 docsrc
 ├── blog                Contains the blog posts
-├── community.md        Page listing the different places where people can regroup, ask for help ├── documentation       Contains the documentation section ├── index.md            Index of the website
+├── community.md        Page listing the different places where people can regroup, ask for help ├── docs                Contains the documentation section ├── index.md            Index of the website
 ├── resources.md        Community driven list of useful Fable tutorials, libraries and software.
 ├── static              Static resource like images, etc.